In Praise of The Makers

 If we can get home, who knows how much our hands can teach us again?

-- For more on Santa Clara del Cobre, see Craftsmanship Quarterly’s article about a collection of towns in Mexico founded in the 1500s to constitute a regional center of craftsmanship.
+- For more on Santa Clara del Cobre, see Craftsmanship Magazine’s article about a collection of towns in Mexico founded in the 1500s to constitute a regional center of craftsmanship.

-- For more on selvedge traditions, especially in the world of textiles where it is more commonly applied today, see Craftsmanship Quarterly’s article, “The Secret to Vintage Jeans.”
+- For more on selvedge traditions, especially in the world of textiles where it is more commonly applied today, see Craftsmanship Magazine’s article, “The Secret to Vintage Jeans.”

-- And for Craftsmanship Quarterly’s attempt to aid and enlighten the Covid-inspired home-baking explosion, see “Artisanal Homemade Bread Made Simple.”
+- And for Craftsmanship Magazine’s attempt to aid and enlighten the Covid-inspired home-baking explosion, see “Artisanal Homemade Bread Made Simple.”